 What Does it Cost to Own a Fox?

-Juniper's parents warn potential fox owners about the extensive needs of these animals and the great expenses it takes to keep them.
+Juniper's parents warn potential fox owners about the extensive needs of these animals and the significant expenses it takes to keep them.
 Common costs include:

-$2,500 for enclosure and enrichment: Foxes cannot be kept entirely indoors.
+Around $2,500 for enclosure and enrichment: People cannot keep foxes entirely indoors.
 They need a great deal of outdoor space to roam and dig.
 If cooped up in a bedroom, they can become very stressed, destructive, and even aggressive.

-Foxes can be wonderful house pets, but require very special owners who understand the unique temperaments of these woodland creatures.
+Foxes can be wonderful house pets like Juniper is, but they require exceptional owners who understand the unique temperaments of these woodland creatures.
 With the right environment and lots of patience, they can be loving and affectionate companions.
-Also make sure you check with your state laws because they are still considered exotic animals and may require a permit.
+Also, make sure you check with your state laws because they are still considered exotic animals and may require a permit.